browserengineering/book/book/intro.md

 improve rather than abandon and replace.
 And since the character of the web itself is highly decentralized, the use cases met by browsers are to a significant extent _not determined_ by the companies “owning” or “controlling” a particular browser.
-Other people---includingyou---can and do contribute ideas, proposals, and implementations.
+Other people---including you---can and do contribute ideas, proposals, and implementations.

 What's amazing is that, despite the scale and the pace and the complexity, there